 4.3 TSAG shall identify changing requirements and provide advice on appropriate changes to be made to the priority of work in ITU-T study groups, planning, and allocation of work between study groups (and the coordination of that work with other Sectors), giving due regard to the cost and availability of resources within TSB and the study groups.
 TSAG shall monitor the activities of any joint coordination activities and may also recommend the establishment of such activities, if appropriate.
 TSAG may also advise on further improvements to ITU-T working methods.
 TSAG shall monitor the activities of the lead study groups and advise on the progress report as presented to TSAG.
 TSAG shall endeavour to ensure that the programmes of work across the study groups are successfully completed.

 4.3bis WTSA shall appoint the chairman and vice-chairmen of TSAG in accordance with Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference.

+4.3ter The chair of TSAG should establish a management team, composed of all vice-chairs, working party chairs, rapporteurs, etc., to assist in the organization of the work.
+Each working party chair provides administrative leadership and should be recognized as having a role of equal importance to that of a TSAG vice-chair.
+Each vice-chair should be assigned specific functions based upon TSAG's programme of work.
+The management team is encouraged to assist the chair in TSAG management role.

+4.3quater The appointment of working party chairs and rapporteurs of TSAG can follow the same rules as outlined 3.4 of this Resolution.

 4.4 In accordance with 1.1bis above, TSAG shall take the necessary steps to consider matters under temporary authority assigned to it by WTSA.
 WTSA may assign temporary authority to TSAG between two consecutive WTSAs to consider and act on matters specified by WTSA.
 WTSA should assure itself that the special functions entrusted to TSAG do not require financial expenses exceeding the ITU-T budget.
 TSAG may consult with the Director on these matters, if necessary.
 TSAG should report to the next WTSA on its activities on the fulfilment of specific functions assigned to it, pursuant to No. 197I of the Convention and WTSA Resolution 22 (Rev. Geneva, 2022).